mdfranz/pubs/README.md

 # 2003
 - Separating Fact from FUD: BGP Vulnerability Testing (BlackHat and NANOG)
 - Vulnerability Testing of Industrial Network Devices
+- Integrating IT and Control System Security: A Vendor-Researcher PerspectivE

 # 2001
 - How Secure is Secure: Threat-Oriented Product Testing (Cansecwest)